x-atlas-consortia/uuid-api/README.md

 ## Local testing against HuBMAP Gateway

+For running the uuid-api service behind the gateway, we'll build docker images for each project and set up the configurations.

-This requires to have the [HuBMAP Gateway](https://github.com/hubmapconsortium/gateway) running locally.
+This also requires to have the [HuBMAP Gateway](https://github.com/hubmapconsortium/gateway) running locally because it creates the network for communication between these two docker-compose projects.

 ### Overview of tools